subvertnormality/mosaic/README.md

 In the world of _Mosaic_, notes don't strictly adhere to a single scale.
 Instead, they are valued by their position within the chosen scale, measured by distance from the root.
 Take C major for instance: C is your starting point.
 One step up brings you to D, and one step down lands on B. If you were to change the applied scale to E minor, the root of your pattern would now be E, one step up would output F sharp, one down would be D.

-_Mosaic_ ensures you remain within your selected scale (though there are ways to experiment with notes outside of it, which we'll delve into later).
+_Mosaic_ ensures you remain within your selected scale although there are ways to experiment with notes outside of it too.
 You'll find several methods to adjust scales seamlessly as you go, which we'll cover shortly.

 ### Channel

 The 'channel' is the second crucial component in _Mosaic_.
 Through a channel, you decide the musical device to play and the specifics of its sound.
 You select the channel's internal sound device, MIDI device, pick MIDI outputs, choose MIDI channels, the scale, and set up trig locks and their related destinations.
 Additionally, you can assign various patterns to one channel.
-Remember, a single pattern can be linked to multiple channels, and while each channel is monophonic, several can send signals to the same MIDI device.
+Remember, a single pattern can be linked to multiple channels, and while each channel is monophonic, several can send signals to the same MIDI device (note that this is generally only possible with midi devices).

 When two patterns overlap in one channel and their trigs coincide, the outcome depends on the channel's 'merge mode'.
 There are several merge modes, each with its own characteristic.
 This feature encourages designing patterns that, when they overlap, produce intriguing results.